Browser Extension (Beta)

 Import a New Page Object Artifact

-The Settings subtab in the UTAM panel shows you the current version of the page object artifact that you're using.
+The Settings subtab in the UTAM panel shows you the current version of the page object artifacts that you're using.

 See Also: